nnamdiib/timetable-app/README.md

-# Project Title
+# Timetable-app

-One Paragraph of project description goes here
+This is a web app that allows Covenant University students generate their timetables.
+It eliminates the need for printing, and any updates to the timetable from the school is reflected instantly.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites